anthonybudd/WP_Model/readme.md

 ***

 ### Delete
-Delete will trash the post.
+delete() will trash the post.
 ```php
 $product = Product::find(15);
 $product->delete();
 ```

-Hard delete will trash the post and set all of it's meta (in that database and object) to NULL.
+hardDelete() will trash the post and set all of it's meta (in that database and object) to NULL.
 ```php
 $product->hardDelete();
 ```